Shure teams up with Grammy Award winner for striking crimson red Aonic Free wireless earbuds

-Grammy Award-winning artist Jacob Collier and Shure have joined forces to launch the all-new Aonic Free True Wireless Sound Isolating Earphones in crimson chrome red.
+Grammy Award-winning artist Jacob Collier and Shure have teamed up to launch the all-new Aonic Free True Wireless Sound Isolating Earphones in crimson chrome red.

 Shure, a firm with nearly 100 years of history shaping audio, has apparently been a go-to brand for Jacob Collier since he received an SM58 vocal microphone for his 11th birthday.
 This next evolution of Shure – the result of a collaboration with the Grammy Award-winner – brings technology from the studio to the street, promising the same high-quality Shure audio that so many artists and creators rely on to the rest of us.